Belize City Cruise Port: Tips, Attractions, Weather

 Fortunately, there are conservation efforts to ensure the future of these unique primates, the most important of which is the Community Baboon Sanctuary.

-A day trip to the visitor center for this site is an excellent way to learn about and see these rare monkeys up close and personal and is also a good way to meet the friendly folks of rural Belize.
+A day trip to the visitor center for the Community Baboon Sanctuary is an excellent way to learn about and see these rare monkeys up close and personal.

-The sanctuary is located about 50 minutes west of the Belize City cruise port.
+The sanctuary is about 50 minutes west of the Belize City cruise port.

 The Blue Hole